 Alternatively, does it make sense to think about the product in terms of helping customers avoid negative outcomes or pain points?
 Do they want it in order to avoid or resolve a problem?
 If this is the case, using a Prevention-focused message (that emphasises avoiding or counteracting negative outcomes) will resonate better with your customers.
 For example, people tend to buy medications while sick or injured in order to get rid of an unpleasant feeling, so it is no surprise that Tylenol has the slogan “Feel better.”

 Identifying how your customers think about your products (or perhaps how you want them to think about it) can inform how you promote and advertise.
-Aside from slogans, product features can be rewritten in order to reflect or appeal to the target Regulatory Focus, and advertisements can be worded to reflect this as well.
+Aside from slogans, product features can be rewritten in order to reflect or appeal to the target Regulatory Focus, and advertisements can be worded to be more contextual.

 - People are either motivated to achieve positive outcomes or to avoid negative outcomes.
-Match your message to your customers’ motivation to increase interest.
+Match your message to your customers’ motivation to increase interest and make it more contextual.

-- If customers are in a mindset to achieve positives or avoid negatives, this focus carries over to how they evaluate your ads, your products, and your deals.
+- If customers are in a mindset to achieve positives or avoid negatives, this focus carries over to how they evaluate your ads, your products, your deals, and your contextual messaging.

 Voucherify will help you in creating contextual promotional messages that fit your customers' preferences.